austriker27/bus-mall/README.md

 ## Collaboration

-This project was primarily developed by David A. Lindahl with help from my classmates Mark Reynoso, Shayne Reed Smith and Gabe Surname.
+This project was primarily developed by David A. Lindahl with help from my classmates Mark Reynoso, Shayne Reed Smith and Gabe Merlingolo.
+The chartjs and local storage components were a pair programming project (Navigator: David L, Driver: Max McFarland).